zckly/AngularTodos/README.md

 # AngularTodos
 A lecture given to the students of MakerSquare Cohort 29.

+The master branch has the boilerplate code so you can fill everything out yourself.
+The solution branch has the completed solution.

 To run on your computer, you need:

 1. MongoDB